-Equivalent and better levels of safety, performance and cost efficiency can be achieved with one integrated group CAMO serving multiple AOC’s.
+Equivalent and better levels of safety, performance, and cost efficiency can be achieved with one integrated group CAMO serving multiple AOCs.
 Consequently, the current European regulatory framework should be expanded with an option for a single CAMO solution within an Airline.
-The essential structural changes are recommended with this industry position paper.
+The essential structural changes are recommended in this industry position paper.

 Consequently, the current EU requirement of a 1:1 link between AOC and CAMO for commercial air operators creates highly complex structures with redundant activities, thereby reducing effective steering and oversight within an Airline Group.
 At the same time, main competitors from other aviation markets (e.g. Americas, Middle East, Asia) do not face such challenges and therefore gain efficiency.

-Equivalent and better levels of safety, performance and cost efficiency can be achieved with one integrated group CAMO serving multiple AOC’s.
-The setup of One CAMO as an integral part within an Airline Group and its governance structures will safeguard essential accountabilities and safety mechanisms whilst reducing complexity.
+Equivalent and better levels of safety, performance, and cost efficiency can be achieved with one integrated group CAMO serving multiple AOCs.
+The setup of One CAMO as an integral part of an Airline Group and its governance structures will safeguard essential accountabilities and safety mechanisms whilst reducing complexity.

 Regulation Causes Undue Complexity for Business Groups

-Driven by global and local competition, the trend towards a consolidation within the aviation market is active.
-Hence, today’s airline industry in Europe is predominantly characterized by Airline Groups aiming at commercial, performance and customer service benefits from scale and process integration whilst protecting safety and quality standards as a Group.
-In other areas of the aviation industry, such developments are already further advanced due to legal flexibility (MRO industry, EU type certificates, EU OEMs).
-65 % of EU registered aircraft operate in pan European Airline Groups.
-Groups typically have to pursue multi-AOC strategies in their efforts to develop business given the strong influence of wide-ranging, non-aviation related national, regulatory and political boundaries within the EU, such as but not limited to: labour law, taxation and neighbourhood topics.
+Driven by global and local competition, the trend towards consolidation within the aviation market is active.
+Hence, today’s airline industry in Europe is predominantly characterized by Airline Groups aiming at commercial, performance, and customer service benefits from scale and process integration whilst protecting safety and quality standards as a Group.
+In other areas of the aviation industry, such developments are already further advanced due to legal flexibility (MRO industry, EU-type certificates, EU OEMs).
+65 % of EU-registered aircraft operate in European Airline Groups.
+Groups typically have to pursue multi-AOC strategies in their efforts to develop business given the strong influence of wide-ranging, non-aviation related national, regulatory, and political boundaries within the EU, such as but not limited to: labour law, taxation, and neighbourhood topics.
 Consequently, this fragmentation of the European aviation market due to national boundaries causes significant disadvantages when facing global competitors coming from much larger national markets.

-Additionally, individual NAA interpretations on the common EU regulation interfere with group harmonization and create additional headwinds.
-What is more, combined with other national benefits for AOC’s, the diverse NAA landscape allows for an indirect competition over flexible interpretation.
-The market knows Airline Group setups with stretched subcontracting, extensive double-hatting for local CAMO’s within groups creating effectively pro-forma organizations for the sake of regulation.
+Additionally, individual NAA interpretations of the common EU regulation interfere with group harmonization and create additional headwinds.
+What is more, combined with other national benefits for AOCs, the diverse NAA landscape allows for indirect competition over flexible interpretation.
+The market knows Airline Group setups with stretched subcontracting, and extensive double-hatting for local CAMOs within groups creating effectively pro-forma organizations for the sake of regulation.
 At the same time, the continuing airworthiness performance of these Airline Groups is well established.
 Hence there is an urgent need to revisit the current regulation in order to align it with industry trends.